 Now he's building, shaping and leading the AppColony creative team, bringing his passion for design and technology to mobile.
 A patron of design, architecture and the arts, Darren also sits on the Board of Governors at the Alberta College of Art & Design.

 Jeremy's extensive background in software development includes a variety of independent projects, as well as two years as a software engineer and team lead at Google.
-More recently, he's been working exclusively in mobile, leading development on ResolutionMD Mobile (named by Apple as one of the top medical apps of 2011) and a marketing app for a British telecom that has several million downloads.
+More recently, he's been working exclusively in mobile, leading development on ResolutionMD Mobile (named by Apple as one of the top medical apps of 2011) and a marketing app with several million downloads.
 A long-time foodie, he also partnered with food critics across the country to create a number of popular dining apps, including Eat Canada.

 As the founding tech director at AppColony, Jeremy is entirely responsible for building our talented team of front- and back-end developers.